rosell-dk/webp-convert/README.md

 ```Reliability...```: Not sure.
 I have experienced corrupted images, but cannot reproduce<br>
 ```Availability..```: Unfortunately, according to [this link](https://stackoverflow.com/questions/25248382/how-to-create-a-webp-image-in-php), WebP support on shared hosts is rare.<br>

 [imagewebp](http://php.net/manual/en/function.imagewebp.php) is a function that comes with PHP (>5.5.0) *provided* that PHP has been compiled with WebP support.
 Due to a [bug](https://bugs.php.net/bug.php?id=66590), some versions sometimes created corrupted images.
 That bug can however easily be fixed in PHP (fix was released [here](https://stackoverflow.com/questions/30078090/imagewebp-php-creates-corrupted-webp-files)).
-However, I have experienced corrupted images *anyway*.
+However, I have experienced corrupted images *anyway* (but cannot reproduce that bug).
 So use this converter with caution.
 The corrupted images shows as completely transparent images in Google Chrome, but with correct size.

-To get WebP support in PHP 5.5, PHP must be configured with the "--with-vpx-dir" flag.
+To get WebP support for *gd* in PHP 5.5, PHP must be configured with the "--with-vpx-dir" flag.
 In PHP 7.0, php has to be configured with the "--with-webp-dir" flag [source](http://il1.php.net/manual/en/image.installation.php).

-The converter does not support copying metadata
+The converter does not support copying metadata.

 GD unfortunately does not expose any WebP options.
 Lacking the option to set lossless encoding results in poor encoding of PNG's - the filesize is generally much larger than the original